fintechstanford/SFIT/README.md

 ## Running the code

 `python main.py`

 This generates simulated data as described in the [paper](https://arxiv.org/pdf/1905.09849.pdf) and fit a linear model and a neural network on them.
 These models are then used to run the SFIT method.
-The printed output has been saved in [this file](./expected_output.txt).
+The expected printed output has been saved in [this file](./expected_output.txt).

 ## Contact and cite